gracejychang/rat-dreams-game/README.md

         - double click on `RatDreamsGame_MacOSBuild` app
 4. Enjoy the game!

+**Note:** I only have a Mac and did not test the Windows build.
+If you run into troubles with a Windows build, I recommend opening the project in Unity.

 ## 🎮 Gameplay
 You are a rat dreaming of abundance!
 Collect food, avoid traps, and gain power advantages by eating what a rat normally wouldn't.